GhostStop is here to provide you with the best ghost hunting equipment and gear available for paranormal investigations at discount prices.

 Shadow Laser Grid GS - This is a new grid we are working on that will be out soon.
 Keep an eye out!

 Ever received reports of footsteps or shadow people?
 It's relatively common.
-Motion sensors or geiger counters are a good way to detect movement.
+Motion sensors are a good way to detect movement.

 A motion sensor detects movement within a given range ahead of it and alerts you to the occurance through an audio or visual alert.